Staff Employment UPPS No. 04.04.03

 j.
 Employment Applications – All applicants, including eligible staff employees, are required to complete and submit separate employment applications via the university’s electronic application system for each position desired.
 Hiring departments will refer potential applicants to Human Resources.
 Hiring managers should not solicit electronic application or resumes directly from applicants.

 m.
-Job Interview Questions – Interview questions must only cover job-related criteria (knowledge, skill, abilities and experience) necessary to perform the job in the posting, and other approved screening mechanisms.
+Job Interview Questions – Interview questions must only cover job-related criteria (KSAs and experience) necessary to perform the job in the posting, and other approved screening mechanisms.
 These questions must address the required and preferred qualifications presented in the job posting.
-Equity and Access must receive a copy of these questions along with the hiring matrix.
-The Human Resources Web site contains guidance on developing interview questions.
+The Office of Equity and Access must receive a copy of these questions along with the hiring matrix.

-1) the chief diversity officer and director, Equity and Access has approved the selected applicant;
+1) the chief diversity officer and director, Office of Equity and Access, has approved the selected applicant;

 2) favorable completion of the criminal history background check is received; and

-3) if appropriate, favorable completion of pre-employment drug and alcohol testing as required by UPPS No. 04.04.18, Drug Testing for Non-Faculty Employees.
+3) favorable completion of pre-employment drug and alcohol testing, as required by UPPS No. 04.04.18, Drug Testing for Non-Faculty Employees, if appropriate.

 After completing these steps, Human Resources will give final approval to extend an employment offer to the selected candidate.

-t.
-GMS Relocation Services – The hiring manager can contact Global Mobility Service (GMS) to coordinate a tour of the San Marcos area during the interview process.
+q.
+GMS Relocation Services – The hiring manager may contact Global Mobility Service (GMS) to coordinate a tour of the San Marcos area during the interview process.
 For a selected applicant, the hiring manager may coordinate with Human Resources to arrange relocation services.

 a.
 If no fully-qualified applicants are available to fill a position at the specified pay rate, the hiring manager may, under certain circumstances, request to hire a trainee.

 b.
-The department must hire the trainee at a reduced salary no less than four percent or more than twelve percent below base.
-The director of Human Resources must approve a specific training program that must include periodic evaluations to monitor progress.
+The department must hire the trainee at a reduced salary no less than four percent or more than 12 percent below base.
+The assistant vice president for Human Resources must approve a specific training program that must include periodic evaluations to monitor progress.

 c.
 The hiring manager will submit with the PCR a list of projected dates for trainee increases and a target date for completion of the training period.
 Incremental pay increases of four percent at least every six months will reflect adequate progress toward full qualification.
 Without adequate progress, the department will terminate the trainee.
 Subsequent pay increases will require submittal of additional PCRs per increase.